Curriculum Leader: Mrs H Khanum Miss S Taylor Miss K Thomas

 Why Sociology at St Albans Girls’ School?:

 Staff have excellent knowledge of the subject and specification.
-Mrs Khanum is a regular contributor to the Sociology Review Journal; she has undertaken an MSc on Criminology and her work in this area is used as part of our course.
+Mrs Khanum is a regular contributor to the Sociology Review Journal; having had 5 articles published on issues that students can explore and discuss in the classroom.
+She has undertaken an MSc in Criminology and her work in this area is used as part of our course.
 She is also an examiner for AQA with excellent knowledge on what the examiner wants to see in scripts.
-The department benefits from visits from outside speakers like Peter Tatchell, Kelly Maloney and academics from some of the UK’s leading universities.
+The department have recently attended sociological conferences which have benefited the learning of students by allowing them to explore key issues in more detail.

 Expectations of students: